bfaure/DynamicDigitRecognition/README.md

 There are several parameters in the main.py file which can be changed to alter the runtime effects...

-'''python
     LIMITED 			      = True # True if we want to restrict the data to 1000 images (debugging) LOAD 				        = True # True if we want to load a prior saved model VISUALIZE 			    = True # True if we want to view some results VISUALIZE_TO_FILE 	= True # True if we want to output the results to file rather than terminal TRAIN 				      = False # True if we want to retrain the net
-'''

 ## Installation